kbs1/laravel-encrypted-api/README.md

 The only parameter that is advised to be passed as query string parameter or route segment is the `clientUuid` parameter, should you have multiple calling clients.
 As this parameter is used to load shared secrets for particular client, it can not be passed encrypted.

-#### Replay attacks
-This package protects using simple replay attacks, as each signed request and response has it's unique identifier, and is only valid for 10 seconds.
-Implementation automatically stores each received identifier in the last 10 seconds on the server side, and discards any processing when encountering already processed payload identifier.

 ### IP whitelists
 If you want to ensure API calls from a certain client come only from whitelisted IPv4 addresses, you can set appropriate `ipv4_whitelist` array in